 - renewable energy generation in the UK more than doubled with solar energy generation going up 60% just in the last year

-Many of these achievements have been put at risk since the Conservatives took power on their own in 2015 with support for renewables cut, the Green Investment Bank sold off, the energy efficiency Green Deal plan scrapped with no replacement and greenhouse gas targets now likely to be missed.
+Many of these achievements were put at risk when the Conservatives took power on their own in 2015.
+Support for renewables was cut, the Green Investment Bank sold off, the energy efficiency Green Deal plan scrapped with no replacement, green lights were given to new coal and oil exploitation and greenhouse gas targets are now likely to be missed.
+They even scrapped the target for all new homes to be zero carbon by 2016 – which would by now have meant every new home built in the UK would be climate-friendly.

-Martin has consistently spoken out for tougher action both to stop making climate change worse by reducing greenhouse gases but also adapting to the now inevitable impacts of climate change, including at the 2014 LibDem conference – you can watch Martin’s speech here.
+Martin has consistently spoken out for tougher action both to stop making climate change worse but also for adapting to the now inevitable impacts of climate change, including at the 2014 LibDem conference.
+You can watch Martin’s speech here.